 \textit{Convex optimization of federated primal dual.} The primal-dual method was originally proposed to solve convex optimization problems and achieved high theoretical performance.
 In the FL setups, this method has also made significant advancements. \citet{grudzien2023can} compute inexactly a proximity operator to work as a variant of primal dual methods.
 Another technique is loopless instead of an inner loop of local steps. \citet{mishchenko2022proxskip} propose the \textit{Scaffnew} method to achieve the higher optimization efficiency, which is interpreted as a variant of primal dual approach~\citep{condat2022randprox}.
 These techniques can also be easily combined with existing efficient communication methods, e.g. compression and quantization~\citep{grudzien2023improving,condat2023tamuna}.

 \textit{Non-convex optimization of federated primal dual.} Since \citet{tran2021feddr} adopt the \textit{Randomized Douglas-Rachford Splitting}, which unblocks the study of the important branch of utilizing \textit{primal dual} methods in FL~\citep{pathak2020fedsplit}.
 With further exploration of \citet{zhang2021fedpd}, \textit{federated primal dual} methods are proven to achieve the fast convergence rate. \citet{yuan2021federated} learn the composite optimization via a \textit{primal dual} method in FL.
 Meanwhile, \citet{sarcheshmehpour2021federated} empower its potential on the undirected empirical graph. \citet{shen2021agnostic} also study an agnostic approach under class imbalance targets.
-Then, \citet{gong2022fedadmm,wang2022fedadmm} expand its theoretical analysis to the partial participation scenarios with global regularization. \citet{durmus2021federated} improve its implementation by introducing the global dual variable.
+Then, \citet{gong2022fedadmm,wang2022fedadmm} expand its theoretical analysis to the partial participation scenarios with global regularization.
+Then it is further improved by adopting the global dual variable in FL \citep{acar2021federated} and pFL \citep{DBLP:conf/icml/AcarZZNMWS21}.
 Moreover, \citet{zhou2023federated} learn the effect of subproblem precision on training efficiency. \citet{sun2023fedspeed,sun2023dynamic} incorporate it with the \textit{SAM} to achieve a higher generalization efficiency. \citet{niu2023fedhybrid} propose hybrid \textit{primal dual} updates with both first-order and second-order optimization. \citet{wang2023beyond} propose a variance reduction variant to further improve the training efficiency. \citet{li2023dfedadmm} expand it to a decentralized approach, which could achieve comparable performance in the centralized. \citet{tyou2023localized} propose a localized \textit{primal dual} approach for FL training. \citet{li2023privacy} further explore its efficiency on the specific non-convex objectives with non-smooth regularization.
 Current researches reveal the great application value of the \textit{primal dual} methods in FL.
 However, most of them still face the serious ``\textit{dual drift}'' problem at low participation ratios.
-Our improvements further alleviate this issue and make the \textit{federated primal dual} methods perform more stably in the FL community.